Contents

 Natural Light.

 Residences are becoming greener.
-Saving energy is a significant cornerstone of residential LEED certification.
-LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring complimentary, tidy, natural light into houses, lowering the quantity of synthetic light needed in a home.
+Saving energy is a significant cornerstone of residential LEED accreditation.
+LEED houses consume to 30% less energy than non-LEED homes.
+Skylights bring complimentary, tidy, natural light into houses, decreasing the amount of synthetic light required in a house.

 Heat Gain When Required.